mamun2519/tech-notes/docker/redme.md

 - Docker simplifies the development and delivery of applications.
 - Docker allows developers to separate their applications from their infrastructure.
+- Docker reduces the delay between writing code and running it in production.